Maria Schneider (actress): The 1980s

 The 1980s were a much quieter period for Schneider, both personally and professionally.
-Following increasing issues with her drug use (including cocaine, LSD, and heroin) and a suicide attempt in the '70s (in the looming shadow of Last Tango in Paris, which Esther Anderson, friend and one-time girlfriend of Marlon Brando, said "ruined [Maria's] life"), Schneider once and for all overcame these problems by the early '80s - which she accredited to her "angel", which may have been life-partner Maria Pia Almadio.
+Following increasing issues with her drug use (including cocaine, LSD, and heroin) and a suicide attempt in the '70s (in the looming shadow of Last Tango in Paris, which Esther Anderson, friend and one-time girlfriend of Marlon Brando, said "ruined [Maria's] life"), Schneider once and for all overcame these problems by the early '80s - which she accredited to her "angel", which may have been life-partner Maria Pia.
 The beginning of the decade saw the actress appearing in a campy Belgian vampire comedy with Louise Fletcher, Mama Dracula (1980), which received universally negative reviews from critics.
 The same year, she performed alongside Klaus Kinski in the French thriller Hate (Haine).

 Schneider starred in Peacetime in Paris in 1981, a Yugoslavian picture set in the French capital, which follows a documentarian researching the history of Nazism in Paris; there he meets and falls in love with Schneider's mysterious character, who helps him out on his quest.
 The picture won a Special Prize at the 12th Moscow International Film Festival, and also featured Schneider's father, Daniel Gélin, in a supporting role as a taxi driver.
 None of his scenes, however, are shared with Maria.